threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 If we scaled our features when building our model, it should seem obvious that we must scale our features to use the model.
 How does this work persistently?
 While we are told TO scale our features, we are never shown HOW that works across feature sets.
 Because imagine this - you have your initial data which you have standardized using the sklearn StandardScaler black box function.
 We want to make new predictions with all new data.
 How do we scale a single point of data, when scaling by its nature involves accessing all of the data to determine a distribution?

-**We can do this one of two ways:**
+**We can do this in a couple of ways:**

 * Using StandardScaler/MinMaxScaler by understanding how their use creates an object that we can apply to other data, or
 * Write our own standardization function and save our function variables for later application
+* Some other way that is outside the scope of this article

-Either of these methods is acceptable.
+We'll use the first two methods and either of these methods is acceptable.
 Our own standardization function is less opaque and "black box" than an sklearn scaler, but will involve more code writing on our part.

 To use StandardScaler or MinMaxScaler, we need only a few lines.
 ```